RobKokochak/robks-personal-site/src/content/blog/getting-the-most-out-of-a-cs-degree.md

 and I've learned a lot about what is actually valuable in a software engineer candidate compared to what I thought when I graduated, along with some strategies that have proven to be important when looking for work in a tough job market.

-So if you're thinking about starting a CS degree, or are already working through one, I hope this post helps you prioritize what's truly important to focus on while you're in school, and helps you in forming a strategy to achieve your goals.
+So if you're thinking about starting a CS degree, or are already working through one, I hope this helps you prioritize what's truly important to focus on while you're in school, and helps you in forming a strategy to achieve your goals.

 #### Prioritization is Key